suprstructur is a new concept in what a real estate agency can be.

 Noah Walker AIA — Co-founder & Creative Director

-Noah Walker is a celebrated American architect known for creating some of the most significant modern homes in Los Angeles.
-Noah is the founder of Walker Workshop, a design-build firm based in Los Angeles that creates modern structures that are warmly minimal and deeply rooted in the context of their location.
+Noah Walker is a celebrated American architect known for creating some of the most significant modern homes in California.
+Noah is the founder of Walker Workshop, a design-build firm that creates modern structures that are warmly minimal and deeply rooted in the context of their location.
 One of Walker’s first projects, the Oak Pass House, gained international acclaim by winning Home of the Year in 2016 and was included in the Arch Daily 100, a list of the 100 most important works of architecture in the United States.

 Walker received his Master's in Architecture from Harvard University and a Bachelor of Arts in the Growth and Structure of Cities from Haverford College in Philadelphia.